zenhack/layout-dsl/README.md

 a value in a word-aligned memory location.

 Rust doesn't even define the memory representation for its types, and with good reasons.
-[See this section of the Rustonomicon][2] for details
+[See this section of the Rustonomicon][2] for details.

 ..Though note that you can impose layout restrictions like those in C, if needed.